 Does that seem like a humongous stretch?
 We have news for you.
 It’s very doable.
 Instacart has a bunch of new features that make it easier than ever to earn more with this grocery delivery giant, and in this blog post we’ll tell you all about them.
-We’ll also share other tools and tricks you can put to work, so you really can make a cool grand a week as an Instacart shopper.
+We’ll also share other tools and tricks you can put to work, so you really can answer “How to Make $1000 a Week With Instacart” and get that bag!

 Here’s how we’ll lay it out: